MikeMKH/ponylang-tutorial/README.md

-# ponylang-setup
+# ponylang-tutorial
-hello world examples of setting up pony
+examples from the ponylang [tutorial](https://tutorial.ponylang.io/)